Skip to main content

 For example:

-// -- `getVisitorFeatureFlags` doesn't trigger feature experiment
+// -- `getVisitorFeatureFlags` doesn't trigger feature experiments;

 client.getVisitorFeatureFlags('my_visitor').forEach(({ key }) => {